-- Heat some oil, water or vegetable stock in a large pot and cook the garlic and onion over medium-high heat until golden brown.
-Add more oil, water or stock if needed.
+- Heat the oil in a large pot and cook the garlic and onion over medium-high heat until golden brown.
+Add more oil if needed.

 - Add the fresh basil leaves, stir and cook uncovered for another 5 minutes.

-- We served our marinara sauce over some pasta, but feel free to serve it with your favorite dishes: pizza, lasagna, meatballs, stuffed eggplant, stews or even like a dip.
+- I served our marinara sauce over some pasta, but feel free to serve it with your favorite dishes: pizza, lasagna, meatballs, stuffed eggplant, stews or even like a dip.

 - Fresh tomatoes are also okay.

 - Add your favorite veggies, herbs and spices.